Eric-Conn/Eric-Conn.github.io/Trend_and_Noise.md

 # Trend and Noise

 Using Numpy and Matplotlib, we can generate graphs consisting of a deterministic trend and a random noise component.
 We will only be focusing on polynomial trends for this project.
+The noise will be sampled from a normal distribution.